Environmental studies: Education

-Worldwide, programs in environmental studies may be offered through colleges of liberal arts, life science, social science, or agriculture.
-Students of environmental studies use what they learn from the sciences, social sciences, and humanities to better understand environmental problems and potentially offer solutions to them.
-Students look at how we interact with the natural world and come up with ideas to prevent its destruction.
+Worldwide, programs in environmental studies may be offered through colleges of liberal arts, life sciences, social sciences, or agriculture.
+Students of environmental studies use what they learn from the sciences, social sciences, and humanities to understand environmental problems better and potentially offer solutions.
+Students examine how we interact with the natural world and develop ideas to prevent its destruction.

 In the 1960s, the word "environment" became one of the most commonly used in educational discourse in the United Kingdom.
-Educationists were becoming increasingly worried about the influence of the environment on children as well as the school's usage of the environment.
-The attempt to define the field of environmental studies has resulted in a discussion over its role in the curriculum.
+Educators were becoming increasingly worried about the influence of the environment on children and about schools' use of it.
+The attempt to define the field of environmental studies has sparked discussion about its role in the curriculum.
 The use of the environment is one of the teaching approaches used in today's schools to carry on the legacy of educational philosophy known as 'Progressive education' or 'New education' in the first part of the twentieth century.

-The primary goal of environmental studies is to assist children in understanding the processes that influence their surroundings so that they do not stay a passive, and often befuddled, observer of the environment, but rather become knowledgeable active mediators of it.
+The primary goal of environmental studies is to help children understand the processes that shape their surroundings so they do not remain passive, often befuddled observers of the environment, but rather become knowledgeable, active mediators of it.
 The study of the environment can be considered to offer unique chances for the development and exercise of the general cognitive skills that Piaget's work has made educators aware of.
 Environmental studies are increasingly being viewed as a long-term preparation for higher environmental studies such as Sociology, Archaeology, or Historical Geography.